Skip to main content

 Task P-16 Enterprise Architecture

-1. Organization's enterprise architecture documentation: provides a comprehensive design layout of the system's placement within the broader organizational infrastructure.
-This enables, informed risk assessment and security control selection process by understanding how the system interacts with other components and systems across the organization.
+• The organization's enterprise architecture documentation provides a comprehensive design layout of the system's placement within the broader organizational infrastructure.
+This enables an informed risk assessment and security control selection process by understanding how the system interacts with other components and systems across the organization.

-2. Security and privacy policies and standards: provides the foundation for selecting and implementing appropriate controls to address identified risks.
+• Security and privacy policies and standards provide the foundation for selecting and implementing appropriate controls to address identified risks.
 These policies and standards are crucial for safeguarding sensitive data and operations while ensuring that an organization's systems and information are protected at an acceptable level of security and privacy.

-1. Documentation confirming the system's alignment with CMS's enterprise architecture: serves as a critical verification tool to demonstrate that new systems are adhering to the CMS established architectural guidelines and standards.
-By ensuring that all CMS’s IT systems and initiatives are strategically aligned with its overall business goals,
+• Documentation confirming the system's alignment with CMS's enterprise architecture serves as a critical verification tool to demonstrate that new systems are adhering to CMS established architectural guidelines and standards, and ensuring that all CMS’s IT systems and initiatives are strategically aligned with its overall business goals.

-2. Identified opportunities for integration and optimization within the enterprise architecture: provides a complete view of CMS's systems and processes, allowing architects to pinpoint areas where different systems can be better integrated and streamlined.
+• Identified opportunities for integration and optimization within the enterprise architecture provide a complete view of CMS's systems and processes, allowing architects to pinpoint areas where different systems can be better integrated and streamlined.
 It analyzes CMS’s enterprise architecture to find ways to improve its functionality by connecting systems more effectively and eliminating inefficiencies.

-Discussion: The RMF Prepare Step Task P-16; is crucial for ensuring the system is well placed within the enterprise architecture, ensures the system is running as effectively, efficiently, and cost effectively as possible while helping to minimize security and privacy risk.
+The RMF Prepare Step Task P-16 is important in ensuring the system is well placed within the enterprise architecture and running as effectively, efficiently, and cost effectively as possible while helping to minimize security and privacy risk.

-The CMS TRA provides the authoritative technical architecture approach and technical reference standards for all CMS information technology (IT) systems.
+The CMS Technical Reference Architecture (TRA) provides the authoritative technical architecture approach and technical reference standards for all CMS information technology (IT) systems.
 The infrastructure requirements needed to support and secure high-quality delivery of healthcare services to beneficiaries, providers, and business partners, including aligning CMS systems with the Federal Enterprise Architecture Framework (FEAF).

 Task P-17 Requirements Allocation